 What is a guarantee?

-A A binding promise made as reassurance that another person will carry out their legal obligations (e.g. paying a debt).
-The person making the promise is called a guarantor.
-If the person being guaranteed fails to pay, the guarantor becomes responsible for the debt. is a binding agreement that involves three parties: the credit provider (lender); the A person who owes a debt. (borrower); and the guarantor.
-Guarantees are sometimes required by credit providers before they agree to lend money if they suspect the debtor may not be able to make all repayments.
+A guarantee is a binding agreement between the credit provider (lender) and the debtor (borrower) and the guarantor.
+Guarantees are sometimes required by credit providers before they agree to lend money if they suspect the debtor may not be able to make all the repayments.

 A ‘guarantor’ promises the credit provider to repay the loan if the debtor refuses or fails to repay the loan.
 Agreeing to become a guarantor may cause financial hardship.
-It involves more than helping out a friend or relative who needs money or wants to buy goods on credit, because if the debtor stops making repayments the guarantor has to pay.
+It involves more than helping a friend or relative who needs money or who wants to buy goods on credit, because if the debtor stops making repayments, the guarantor has to pay.

 Rights of a guarantor

-A guarantee involves a promise by the guarantor that they A document that sets out what a person wants to happen to their money and other property after they die. pay the Money that is owed by one person or business to another. owing to the credit provider if the debtor fails to pay it.
+A guarantee involves a promise by the guarantor that they will pay the debt owing to the credit provider if the debtor fails to pay it.

-Unless the guarantee document is a A formal legal document that is used for specific purposes, such as trusts, some types of ownership of land, and agreements where no money is going to be paid.
-Deeds must clearly state that they are a deed, and they usually include the words ‘signed, sealed and delivered’.
-They are also called ‘contracts under seal’, although attaching a seal with wax is no longer necessary., the guarantee must be given before or at the time the credit provider lends to the debtor.
+Unless the guarantee document is a deed, the guarantee must be given before or at the time the credit provider lends to the debtor.
 If the guarantee is given after the credit provider lends to the debtor, the guarantee may not have been given in exchange for the loan; this makes the guarantee unenforceable.

-Also, if the credit provider used any force, An intentionally dishonest act, or lack of action, done to deceive someone and bring some advantage over those who have been deceived., illegality, Forcing someone to do something they do not want to do.
-An agreement signed under duress will be invalid., Taking unfair or improper advantage of the weakness of another person.
-The influence is to make them agree to do or not to do something they would not do of their own free will., or allowed the guarantor to be mistaken about their rights and liabilities under the guarantee, the guarantee may be avoided.
-A guarantee may also be avoided if the credit provider was aware of another A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. using fraud, illegality, duress, undue influence or mistake against a potential guarantor.
+Also, if the credit provider used any force, fraud, illegality, duress, undue influence, or allowed the guarantor to be mistaken about their rights and liabilities under the guarantee, the guarantee may be avoided.
+A guarantee may also be avoided if the credit provider was aware of another party using fraud, illegality, duress, undue influence or mistake against a potential guarantor.

 What if the guarantor pays?